 “To seek happiness outside ourselves is like trying to lasso a cloud.
 Happiness is not a thing.
 It is a state of mind.” –Paramhansa Yogananda

-Ananda Farms began at the Ananda Community in Lynnwood by developing small garden plots into a subscription farm (known as a CSA-Community Supported Agriculture).
-A commitment to expanding sustainable food systems inspired 25 individuals to pool resources together to purchase land collectively.
-In December 2012 Ananda Farm on Camano Island was born.
+Ananda Farm began at the Ananda Community in Lynnwood by developing small garden plots into a subscription farm (known as a CSA-Community Supported Agriculture).
+A commitment to expanding sustainable food systems inspired 20+ individuals to pool resources together to purchase land collectively.
+In December, 2012, Ananda Farm on Camano Island was born.

-The farm is a beautiful 14 acres on the south end of Camano Island.
+The farm itself is a beautiful 20 acres on the south end of Camano Island.
 Approximately 1/3 native habitat, 1/3 garden-orchard, and 1/3 alpaca meadow and developing food forest.
-Currently there are 7 full time human residents, 7 alpacas, 2 dog, 4 cats, 34 chickens, and an ever expanding life-scape of trees, gardens, birds and bees.
-It’s healthy, happy, and a bit wild looking!
+Currently there are over 12 full time human residents, a growing community of neighbors and friends, 7 alpacas, 5 goats, 3 pigs, 2 dogs, 4 cats, chickens, more chickens, and an ever expanding life-scape of trees, gardens, birds and bees.
+It’s healthy, happy, and a bit wild looking.